ROCm/AMDMIGraphX/doc/src/dev_intro.rst

     std::cout << "add_two_literals: 1 + 2 = " << result << "\n";

 We start by creating a simple ``migraphx::program`` object and then getting a pointer to the main module of it.
-The program is split into ``modules``, so instructions are added to the modules rather than directly onto the program object.
+The program is a collection of ``modules`` that start executing from the main module, so instructions are added to the modules rather than directly onto the program object.
 We then use the `add_literal <migraphx::program::add_literal>` function to add an instruction that stores the literal number ``1`` while returning an `instruction_ref <migraphx::instruction_ref>`.
 The returned `instruction_ref <migraphx::instruction_ref>` can be used in another instruction as an input.
 We use the same `add_literal <migraphx::program::add_literal>` function to add a ``2`` to the program.